verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 In verdaccio@3, we moves hash router to more cleaner look to browser router.
 (No more hashes in URLs).

-## <a id="package-access"></a> Improvements in package access
+## <a id="unpublish-package-role"></a> Unpublish packages role

 Verdaccio@4 improves the package management by adding access layer for publish & unpublish.
-Now you can have restrictions to some of users for publish and unpublish flow.
+Now you can have restrictions to some of users for publish and unpublish.
 [Find out more](https://verdaccio.org/docs/en/packages )

 ## <a id="disable-gravatar"></a> Disable Gravatar
 Verdaccio uses [Gravatar](https://en.gravatar.com) to show author, contributors and maintainers images.
 Now, gravatar support can be disabled from verdaccio `config.yaml`.